 This review sheet is intended to cover everything that could be on the exam; however, it is possible that I will have accidentally left something off.
 You are still responsible for everything in the chapters covered except anything that I explicitly say you are not responsible for.
 Therefore, if I left something off of this sheet, it can still be on the exam.
 There will be no multiple-choice questions.
 Most of the questions will be like the ones in the homework assignments, and possibly a few definition questions, but I am more likely to ask questions that make you use the definitions rather than recite them.
 I will probably ask one of the questions from the book at the end of the chapters.

-The review session will announced, probably Tuesday, 10/06, in the normal computer lab.
+The review session will announced, probably Thursday, 10/10, in the normal computer lab.

-For the laboratories, you will be expected to be able to calculate a Laspeyres Price Index or a Paasche Price Index with any base year and the resulting inflation.
+For the laboratories, you will be expected to be able to calculate a Laspeyres Price Index, Paasche Price Index and/or the PCE (not on old exams) with any base year and the resulting inflation.
+Note that the PCE is the square root of the Laspeyres and Paasche indices and then you multiply it by the chain value from the previous year.
 You should also be able to do the simple forecasts similar to those in Lab #4.
 That would be the same value, same change, same percent change, n-period moving average, and n-period weighted moving average.
 You should also know what the advantages and disadvantages of each of these methods are.
 What patterns do they give for the plots over time.

-In general, for both chapters, you may be asked to show the effects upon the IS/LM/FE diagram, NS/ND diagram, and/or the SRAS/LRAS/AD diagram.
-For the SRAS, generally, draw it upward-sloping, especially with the Misperceptions Theory.
-However, in the Keynesian school, you can draw it flat.
+In general, for both chapters, you may be asked to show the effects upon the IS/LM/FE diagram, real MS/MD diagram, NS/ND diagram, and/or the SRAS/LRAS/AD diagram.
+For the SRAS, generally, draw it upward-sloping with the Misperceptions Theory; however, in the Keynesian school, you should draw it flat.

 Chapter 10: This chapter is about the Classical School and the Neo-classical School's improvements to the theories.
 Understand the Real Business Cycle theory of how real shocks and nominal shocks affect the economy in the Classical Model.
 What are the conclusions of the model?
 How do they fit the normal business cycle and how do they differ?
 Are productivity shocks the only source of business recessions?
 What is the Solow residual?
 What would explain labor hoarding?
 What are the short and long-run effects of fiscal policy?
 Use diagrams to answer the question.
 Should fiscal policy be used to dampen the cycles?
 What is meant by neutrality of money and why might there be a reverse causation between future changes of GDP and the current money supply?
 Why might money be non-neutral?
 How does the Neo-classical, a.k.a., Rational Expectations school use the Misperceptions Theory to explain how money may have real effects if it is not perceived correctly?
-Understand why $Y = Y{FE} + b(P - P^e)$ should hold.
+Understand why Y = $Y{FE} + b(P - P^e)$ should hold.
 Be able to illustrate the effects on the diagrams.